Reference: 978-9353457143

 This book introduces children to the rich treasury of Indian wisdom and cultural heritage through the 365 handpicked tales, one for each day of the year, from the Vedas, the Upanishads and the Puranas.
 The collection is faithful to the ancient texts available and presents them in a simple and concise form suited to the young reader.
 The beautiful illustrations bring to life the gods and demons, the benign and cruel kings, the sky-spirits and animals that populate its pages and send across messages to children–inspiring them, cautioning them, and charging them.
 The philosophy of our enlightened sages encourages one to think deeply and imbibe the unique values and morals presented in each story.
 For adults too, it can be a reminder of values getting hazy.

-Parvati was the daughter of the King of the Himalayas and Menaka.
-She was also the consort of Lord Shiva.
-One day, she created Ganesha.
-Why is Parvati also called Himani?
-Why did she create Ganesha?
-What does she symbolise?
-Spiritual seeker and author Shubha Vilas has simplified this lesser-known tale of goddess Parvati in his inimitable style.
+Why was Sheshnag upset with his mother?
+Where did he go to meditate?
+What did Lord Brahma advise him to do?
+How does Sheshnag serve mankind, and also Lord Vishnu?
+Spiritual seeker and author Shubha Vilas has simplified this lesser known tale of Vishnu and Sheshnag the Serpent in his inimitable style.
 The easy flowing language and wonderful illustrations add to the charm and make it a prized possession in one’s personal collection.

 Arshia Sattar’s Mahabharata for Children is one of the most outstanding retellings of this epic ever written.
 Sattar, an acclaimed translator of the Ramayana, has gone deep into the original and written an account that is so rich, so observant and so moving that it will enthral both you and your child.